 Best hotels in Teguise, Lanzarote

-Our visit to Teguise only lasted half a day, but we really wanted to stay at the Hotel Boutique Palacio Ico, one of the best places to stay in Lanzarote.
+Our visit to Teguise only lasted half a day, but we really wanted to stay at the Hotel Boutique Palacio Ico, the most popular boutique hotel in Lanzarote and one of the best places to stay in Lanzarote.
 This adults-only accommodation is part of an old, whitewashed villa, right in the heart of Teguise.

 If you want an authentic Canarian experience, you won’t find a better option.
 With its unique rooms, stone walls, and gabled ceilings, this hotel in Teguise has a cozy and charming feel.
 Plus, it’s just steps from Teguise Market, and about a ten-minute walk from Santa Bárbara Castle.

 For something different, check out the Eco Dome Experience, a glamping-style accommodation featuring luxurious camping domes with kitchens, air conditioning, and Wi-Fi.
 It’s on the outskirts of town, and its secluded location allows for more privacy.

 Finally, the B&B La Mimosa is a cheaper option for your holiday to Teguise, Lanzarote.
 While it’s less expensive, it’s no less charming.
 Located in the center of town, it features simple yet spacious rooms, elegant gardens, and a breezy terrace.

 Best restaurants in Teguise